jrhurley2/TDInterface-Public/README.md

 # TDInterface-Public

-This app was inspired by Steve over at https://largecapdaytrader.com/   If you are tired of losing money and want to learn to read price action, go check it out.

 > ⚠️ **TDA is working on their migration with Schwab.
 At this time you can NOT get an API key. ** ⚠️
 >
 >  ℹ️ We will update this page and update the app with any changes required when the migration to Schwab is complete.